Electromagnetic radiation: Ultraviolet

 As frequency increases into the ultraviolet, photons now carry enough energy (about three electron volts or more) to excite certain doubly bonded molecules into permanent chemical rearrangement.
 In DNA, this causes lasting damage.
 DNA is also indirectly damaged by reactive oxygen species produced by ultraviolet A (UVA), which has energy too low to damage DNA directly.
 This is why ultraviolet at all wavelengths can damage DNA, and is capable of causing cancer, and (for UVB) skin burns (sunburn) that are far worse than would be produced by simple heating (temperature increase) effects.
-This property of causing molecular damage that is out of proportion to heating effects, is characteristic of all EMR with frequencies at the visible light range and above.
-These properties of high-frequency EMR are due to quantum effects that permanently damage materials and tissues at the molecular level.

 At the higher end of the ultraviolet range, the energy of photons becomes large enough to impart enough energy to electrons to cause them to be liberated from the atom, in a process called photoionisation.
 The energy required for this is always larger than about 10 electron volt (eV) corresponding with wavelengths smaller than 124 nm (some sources suggest a more realistic cutoff of 33 eV, which is the energy required to ionize water).
-This high end of the ultraviolet spectrum with energies in the approximate ionization range, is sometimes called "extreme UV."
+This high end of the ultraviolet spectrum with energies in the approximate ionization range, is sometimes called "extreme UV".
 Ionizing UV is strongly filtered by the Earth's atmosphere.

 X-rays and gamma rays

-Electromagnetic radiation composed of photons that carry minimum-ionization energy, or more, (which includes the entire spectrum with shorter wavelengths), is therefore termed ionizing radiation.
-(Many other kinds of ionizing radiation are made of non-EM particles).
+Electromagnetic radiation composed of photons that carry minimum-ionization energy, or more (which includes the entire spectrum with shorter wavelengths), is therefore termed ionizing radiation.
+(Many other kinds of ionizing radiation are made of non-EM particles.)
 Electromagnetic-type ionizing radiation extends from the extreme ultraviolet to all higher frequencies and shorter wavelengths, which means that all X-rays and gamma rays qualify.
 These are capable of the most severe types of molecular damage, which can happen in biology to any type of biomolecule, including mutation and cancer, and often at great depths below the skin, since the higher end of the X-ray spectrum, and all of the gamma ray spectrum, penetrate matter.